bacalhau-project/bacalhau/docs/docs/examples/model-inference/object-detection-yolo5/index.md

 ## Using Custom Images as an Input

 Now let's use some custom images.
-First, you will need to ingest your images onto IPFS/S3 storage.
+First, you will need to ingest your images onto IPFS or S3 storage.
 For more information about how to do that see the [data ingestion](../../../setting-up/data-ingestion/) section.

 This example will use the [Cyclist Dataset for Object Detection | Kaggle](https://www.kaggle.com/datasets/f445f341fc5e3ab58757efa983a38d6dc709de82abd1444c8817785ecd42a1ac) dataset.